Skip to content

 if start_nodes is None or end_nodes is None:

-trim_paths = True #shift to account for dummy node
+trim_paths = True # need to post-process paths to remove dummy node

 else: